-This project focuses on the needs of students with disabilities, English learners (ELs), and economically disadvantaged students within targeted support and improvement (TSI) and additional targeted support and improvement (ATSI) schools.
-The Nebraska Department of Education (NDE) identified 274 TSI and ATSI schools to receive assistance based on student group performance.
+The Nebraska Department of Education (NDE) is focusing on the needs of multilingual learners (MLs) within schools and districts that qualify for one of two levels of extra assistance, known as targeted support and improvement (TSI) and additional targeted support and improvement (ATSI).
+The NDE identified 100 TSI and ATSI schools to receive assistance based on ML student performance from 2019.

 This resource provides tools for K–12 educators, administrators, and mental health treatment providers to better address the learning and behavioral health needs of Indigenous youth in a holistic manner.

 A Survey and Assessment of Culturally Based Education Programs for Native American Students in the United States

 A review of the programs in the survey indicated that there were five types of culturally based education programs and four types of programs that were not culturally based.

 Developing Systems to Improve Outcomes for Students in Schools Receiving Targeted Support and Improvement (TSI) and Additional Targeted Support and Improvement (ATSI)